- Eat Right

 Why you need folic acid?

-Folic acid helps prevent neural tube defects (NTDs) which is a serious birth defect of the spinal cord (Spina bifida) and the brain (Anencephaly).
+Folic acid (Vitamin B9) helps prevent neural tube defects (NTDs) which is a serious birth defect of the spinal cord (Spina bifida) and the brain (Anencephaly).
 The neural tube is the part of the embryo from which your baby's spine and brain develop.
-Neural tube defects occur at a very early stage of development, before many women even know they're pregnant, which is why it's important to begin taking folic acid before you start trying to conceive.
+Neural tube defects occur at a very early stage of development before many women even know they're pregnant, which is why it's important to begin taking folic acid before you start trying to conceive.

 The Center for Disease Control and Prevention (CDC) reports that women who take the recommended daily dose of folic acid starting at least one month before conception and during the first trimester of pregnancy reduce their baby's risk of neural tube defects by up to 70 percent.